vaskoGut/Learning/README.md

 75. ### #custom-hook-normal-function
 A custom hook encapsulates reusable, stateful React logic using hooks, while a normal function is stateless, reusable utility logic that cannot access React lifecycle or hooks.

+76. ### #snapshot-testing
+Snapshot test checks that a component's rendered outpout doesn not change unexpectedly.
+When you run a snapshot test
+1. The component is rendered
+2. Its outup is serialized into a string
+3. string is saved in snapshot file
+4. On future test runs: jest renders component agains, compares new output with the saved snapshot So generally it checks if structure changed compared to before

 __________________________________________________________________________________________________________________________________________

 # Exercises Javascript Typescript